 BA in Social Science

 Description: Social scientists study the inter-relationships of individuals and groups within society.
-The major in social science is designed to offer students a broad background so they can develop a sensitivity to how individuals relate with one another within society.
-Thirty (30) units are offered via Chico Distance & Online Education, with the remainder available at a community college.
-Upper division general studies thematic courses are available via Chico Distance & Online Education.
-The curriculum rotates on a three-year cycle.
-The Social Science major, plus five courses, satisfies the social science curricular requirements for admission into credential work to teach Social Studies at the secondary level.
+The major in Social Science is designed to offer students a broad background so they can develop a sensitivity to how individuals relate with one another within society.
+From 36 to 42 units are offered via Chico Distance & Online Education, with the remainder available at a community college.
+Courses for the upper division general studies requirement, called “Pathways,” are available online via Chico Distance & Online Education.
+The curriculum rotates on a two-year cycle.
+This option provides the social science curriculum preparation for the CSET exam, which is required for admission into credential work to teach Social Studies at the secondary level.

 Description: Social scientists study the inter-relationships of individuals and groups within society.
 The major in social science is designed to offer students a broad background so they can develop sensitivity about how individuals relate with one another within society.
-The depth pattern is a 46-unit major which consists of 24 units from one of the primary advising concentrations and 15 units in a secondary concentration, plus an integrated capstone social science seminar, an online portfolio, and an introductory computer course.
+The Specialization Studies Option is a 45-unit major which consists of 21 units from one of the primary advising concentrations and 15 units in a secondary concentration, plus an integrated capstone social science seminar and an introductory computer course.
 The primary and secondary concentrations available to online students are Sociology and Career and Life Planning.
 Most of the coursework is offered via Chico Distance & Online Education, with the remainder available at a community college.
-Upper division general studies thematic courses are available via Chico Distance & Online Education.
+Upper division general studies thematic courses (called “Pathways”) also are available online via Chico Distance & Online Education.
 Some courses in the curriculum rotate on a two-year cycle.
-The Social Science FAQ provides additional valuable information.
+The Social Science Frequently Asked Questions (below) provide additional valuable information.

 Frequently Asked Questions: Social Science Major

 This FAQ was created by the Social Science faculty and is the best place to find answers to common advising questions.
-Start here before calling the advisors.
+Start here before calling the advisor.

 The Social Science Program (SOSC) curriculum provides a myriad of educational opportunities, both multidisciplinary and interdisciplinary.
-Students select the breadth pattern in this major to acquire a broad view of human behavior and concepts contained within the social sciences for personal knowledge and occupational goals in education.
-Other students select the depth pattern in the SOSC major to acquire social science knowledge and skills for professions that cross traditional academic boundaries.
+Students select the Multidisciplinary Studies Option in this major to acquire a broad view of human behavior and concepts contained within the social sciences for personal knowledge and occupational goals in education.
+Other students select the Specialization Studies Option in the major to acquire social science knowledge and skills for professions that cross traditional academic boundaries.

-The online breadth pattern is a broad, interdisciplinary, 46-unit major.
+The online Multidisciplinary Studies Option is a broad, interdisciplinary, 45-unit major.
 Its primary intent is to give students a solid liberal arts grounding in the social sciences.

 Students take classes in anthropology, economics, geography, political science, sociology, and history.
-You may download a copy of the major clearance form used to keep track of the requirements: Major Clearance Form - BA Social Science Option in Multidisciplinary Studies (formerly Breadth Pattern)
+You may download a copy of the major clearance form used to keep track of the requirements: Major Clearance Form - BA Social Science - Multidisciplinary Studies Option

-The online depth pattern is a 46-unit major which consists of 24 units from the Sociology concentration and 15 units in the Career and Life Planning secondary concentration.
-You may download a copy of the Social Science depth pattern - Sociology (primary) and Career and Life Planning (secondary) major clearance form: Major Clearance Form - BA Social Science Option in
+The online Specialization Studies Option is a 45-unit major which includes 21 units from the Sociology primary concentration and 15 units in the Career and Life Planning secondary concentration.
+You may download a copy of this Social Science option’s major clearance form: Major Clearance Form - BA Social Science - Specialization Studies Option

 How can I obtain a teaching credential in social science?

-The online breadth area of social science covers most of the courses that lead to subject matter competency for a single subject (Social Science) teaching credential.
+The online Multidisciplinary Studies Option covers most of the courses that lead to subject matter competency for a single subject (Social Science) teaching credential.
 A credential in social science enables the holder to teach history, geography, government, and economics in grades 6-12.
-Subject matter competency, however, still requires passing the CSET single subject, Social Science, exam.
+Subject matter competency, however, still requires passing the CSET single subject Social Science exam.
 Additional courses are required by the Education Department at the University before student teaching can begin.
-You may log on to the Education Department’s website for the most up-to-date listing of these requirements at http://www.csuchico.edu/educ/ and then select “Teaching Credential Options” from the top menu, then “Sincle Subject Program Options (Secondary),” and then “Single Subject Credential Program.”
+You may log on to the Education Department’s website for the most up-to-date listing of these requirements at http://www.csuchico.edu/educ/.
+Select “Teaching Credential Options” from the top menu, then “Single Subject Program Options (Secondary),” and then “Single Subject Credential Program.”

 Can I get all the classes I need online?

 Yes, you may take all classes online.
-This is a degree completion program so only junior and senior level courses are offered.
-There are more courses offered some semesters than others so planning is important.
-Please stay in contact with your advisor in Social Science: Social Science Program at 530-898-5688 or email firstname.lastname@example.org.
+This is a degree completion program, so only junior and senior level courses are offered.
+There are more courses offered some semesters than others, so planning is important.
+Please stay in contact with your advisor through the Social Science Program office at 530-898-5688 or email firstname.lastname@example.org.

 What are the requirements to enter a teaching credential program?